mahitech580/AI-Image-Caption-Generator/README.md

 depending on the local PyTorch environment.

-CPU inference will generally take longer than GPU inference.
+CPU inference will generally require more processing time than GPU inference.

 ---